Join EcoAddendum and partners:

 • • • • •

-For more information or to join Brookhaven Eco-Stewards, contact Steve Peters: stevebp@bellsouth.net (404-313-4348) or Kathryn Kolb, info@ecoaddendum.org (404-862-0118).
+For more information or to join Brookhaven Eco-Stewards, contact Steve Peters: stevebp@bellsouth.net (404-313-4348) or Kathryn Kolb, info@ecoaddendum.org (404-862-0118) and click HERE to register for events.

 Donate HERE to support this and more Eco-A programs.